Pimlico Race Course

 Pimlico Race Course is a thoroughbred horse racetrack in Baltimore, Maryland, most famous for hosting the Preakness Stakes.
 Its name is derived from the 1660s when English settlers named the area where the facility currently stands in honor of Olde Ben Pimlico's Tavern in London.
 The racetrack is nicknamed "Old Hilltop" after a small rise in the infield that became a favorite gathering place for thoroughbred trainers and race enthusiasts.

-It is currently owned by the Stronach Group.
+Pimlico was owned by the Stronach Group from 2011 until 2024, when ownership transferred to the state-run Maryland Thoroughbred Racetrack Operating Authority (MTROA).
+Pimlico closed for renovations in September 2024, with all of Pimlico's racing dates except for the 2025 Preakness Stakes transferred to Laurel Park until the project is completed.

 History

 Pimlico officially opened in the October 25, 1870, with the colt Preakness winning the first running of the Dinner Party Stakes.
 Approximately 12,000 people attended, many taking special race trains arranged by the Northern Central Railway.
 Three years later the horse would have the 1873 Preakness Stakes named in his honor.
 The track is also noted as the home for the match race in which Seabiscuit beat War Admiral in the second Pimlico Special, on November 1, 1938, before a crowd of 43,000.
 The capacity of the stadium is 98,983.

 The most notable architectural feature of the original racetrack was the members' Clubhouse, located on the first turn.
 A "steamboat Gothic-era" design, the Clubhouse was topped by a weathervane that was repainted each year in the colors of the winner of the Preakness.
 The old Clubhouse was restored in 1956, with private rooms on the third floor named after Triple Crown winners.
 The President's room contained racing archives, while the second floor contained the Jockey's Hall of Fame.
 The building was richly decorated and housed a notable collection of racing art.
 The building burned down when a fire started in the front rooms on June 17, 1966.
 The only item salvaged was the weathervane, which was relocated to a replica Victorian cupola in the infield.

 The Preakness Stakes and the Pimlico Special are run at a distance of 1-3/16 miles (9½ furlongs).
 The Pimlico track record for that distance is held by Farma Way, who set it while winning the Pimlico Special in 1991.